CoverProof

 Send structured declarations.
 Generate an immutable evidence pack.

 CoverProof sends zero-login declaration requests to every uncovered individual.
-As declarations come in, your board evidence pack builds automatically — PDF/A-3B compliant, timestamped, cryptographically signed.
+As declarations come in, your board evidence pack builds automatically — PDF/A-3B compliant, timestamped, and SHA-256 hashed.

 Same day